“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

 |Reaction “C”||Taq DNA polymerase, dATPs, dGTPs, dCTPs, dGTPs and PCR buffer, primers||Labeled ddCTPs|

-Each tube contains the same amount of the PCR reagents but in each tube, extra ddNTPs are added as shown in the table.
+Each tube contains the same amount of PCR reagents but in each tube, extra ddNTPs are added as shown in the table.
 Here the flanking primers bind near the region of a sequence of our interest.

-The Taq DNA polymerase is a normal polymerase use into the PCR, it expands the growing DNA strand by addition of the ddNTPs.

-Interestingly, once it adds the ddNTP instead of dNTP the chain expansion is stopped or we can say terminated.
+Interestingly, once it adds the ddNTP instead of dNTP the chain expansion is stopped or terminated.

-The termination process is complete in 4 different tubes for 4 different ddNTPs.
-For example, in the ddATP tube, it terminates the chain at all the position where the adenine is going to bind.
+The termination process is complete in 4 different tubes for 4 different ddNTPs for each nucleotide.
+For example, in the ddATP tube, termination occurs at all positions where ddATPs get bound.

-The Sanger sequencing is the gold standard method for research as well as in the diagnosis in recent days because of the easy setup and high reproducibility.
-It is commercialised and semi-automated.
+Sanger sequencing is the gold standard method for research as well as for diagnosis, nowadays because of its easy setup and high reproducibility.
+In addition, automation also makes it more usable in routine.